-Net cash provided by operating activities for the nine months ended September 30, 2023 was \$17.5 million resulting from our net income of \$10.9 million, adjusted for non-cash charges of \$18.5 million in depreciation and amortization, including amortization of right of use assets and deferred financing costs, \$4.0 million of stock-based compensation expense as a result of the Merger, \$0.5 million of bad debt expense and \$3.7 million in deferred tax expense.
-This was partially offset by a \$14.0 million gain on rental tool recovery sales and \$6.7 million in net changes from operating assets and liabilities.
-The \$6.7 million in cash used in operating assets and liabilities is primarily due to a \$0.5 million cash outflow in accounts receivable associated with an increase in sales and higher revenues during the first nine months of 2023 compared to the first nine months of 2022, a \$3.3 million cash outflow from operating lease liabilities as we increase right-of-use assets on hand and a \$2.9 million cash outflow from inventories due to purchased inventory related to our attempt to reduce risk and uncertainties in our supply chain.
-This was partially offset by a \$0.1 million cash inflow in accounts payable and accrued expenses due to differences in the timing of disbursements.
+Net cash provided by operating activities for the three months ended March 31, 2024 was \$3.3 million resulting from our net income of \$3.1 million, adjusted for non-cash charges of \$6.5 million in depreciation and amortization, including amortization of right of use assets and deferred financing costs, and \$0.2 million of stock-based compensation expense.
+This was partially offset by a \$2.8 million gain on rental tool recovery sales, \$0.2 million unrealized gains on equity securities, and \$3.7 million in net changes from operating assets and liabilities.
+The \$3.7 million in cash used in operating assets and liabilities is primarily due to a \$1.8 million cash outflow in accounts receivable, a \$1.1 million cash outflow from operating lease liabilities as we increase right-of-use assets on hand and a \$5.3 million cash outflow from accounts payable and accrued expenses as a result of the timing of disbursements.
+This was partially offset by a \$2.8 million cash inflow in inventory as a majority of purchases remained unpaid at period end and a \$1.7 million cash inflow related to decreases in the prepaid expenses balance.
 We will continue to evaluate our capital requirements for both short-term and long-term liquidity needs, which could be affected by various risks and uncertainties, including, but not limited to, the effects of the current inflationary environment, rising interest rates, and other risks detailed in the section of this Report entitled "Risk Factors."

-Net cash provided by operating activities for the nine months ended September 30, 2022 was \$5.6 million resulting from our net income of \$14.3 million, adjusted for non-cash charges of \$18.0 million in depreciation and amortization, including amortization of right of use assets, deferred financing costs, and debt discounts, \$0.2 million of bad debt expense and \$0.7 million in deferred tax expense.
-This was partially offset by a \$12.6 million gain on rental tool recovery sales, \$14.0 million in net changes from operating assets and liabilities, a \$0.1 million unrealized gain on equity securities and a \$1.4 million unrealized gain on interest rate swaps.
-The \$14.0 million in cash used from operating assets and liabilities is primarily due to an \$8.5 million cash outflow in accounts receivable associated with an increase in sales and higher revenue during the first nine months of 2022, \$0.3 million purchased inventory related to our attempt to reduce risk and uncertainties in our supply chain, \$2.0 million net cash outflow in accounts payable and accrued expenses due to differences in the timing of disbursements, \$5.5 million cash outflow in prepaid expenses due to differences in the timing of repayments and a \$3.1 million cash outflow from increasing our right-of-use assets.
+Net cash provided by operating activities for the three months ended March 31, 2023 was \$7.1 million resulting from our net income of \$5.7 million, adjusted for non-cash charges of \$6.1 million in depreciation and amortization, including amortization of right of use assets, deferred financing costs, and debt discounts, \$0.3 million of bad debt expense and \$1.1 million in deferred tax expense.
+This was partially offset by a \$4.5 million gain on rental tool recovery sales and \$1.9 million in net changes from operating assets and liabilities.
+The \$1.9 million in cash used from operating assets and liabilities is primarily due to an \$1.6 million cash outflow in accounts receivable, a \$1.1 million in cash outflow related to operating lease liabilities, and a \$3.1 million cash outflow related to accrued expenses.
+This was partially offset by a \$0.7 million cash inflow due to decreased prepaid expenses, and a \$3.2 million cash inflow from accounts payable due to the timing of disbursements.